muskanagnihotri/Voice_Chat_Bot/README.md

 If you encounter errors with gTTS, try updating the package or check your internet connection.

-Ensure all dependencies are installed correctly.
+Ensure all dependencies are installed correctly."# Voice_Chat_Bot"